 - Clearance of HBV DNA and HBV RNA (defective, non-infectious virus).

 - Early inhibition of viral replication (cccDNA).

-- Persistent control of HBV infection in the liver after removal of all therapy in pre-clinical studies (inactive cccDNA, low or undetectable HBsAg) “functional cure.”
+- Persistent control of HBV infection in the liver after removal of all therapy in preclinical studies (inactive

-With the removal of HBsAg to levels below 1 IU/mL occurring in most patients (typically 3-5 log reduction from baseline), the addition of different immunotherapies is accompanied by evidence of restoration of immune control:
+4-7 log reduction from baseline), the addition of different immunotherapies is accompanied by restoration of

 These on-treatment and off-treatment results are unmatched by any other single drug or combination of drugs